benmatselby/technical-workshops/wsl-101/README.md

   - etc...
 - You run Ansible playbooks that describe what you want Ansible to do
 - Playbooks should be idempotent.
+- We have a repo for this thanks to inner source: [Janus](https://github.com/emisgroup/janus)

 ### Dotfiles